Hannoob/ROPvsSolid/README.md

 As I was writing this post and taking screenshots of the tests running, I noticed that the new and improved ROP tests seemed to be quite a bit faster than the corresponding OOP tests when there were failing tests.
 The example above shows the performance of a single test case in both scenarios with one assert failing, and we see an improvement of about 30% in the speed in which the tests were executed.
-I am not sure if this was due to the code being faster, or the tests requiring less setup, or because of the fact that the OO tests have 3 actual test methods vs the ROP tests were there is only one, or some other factor all together.
+I am not sure if this was due to the code being faster, or the tests requiring less setup, or because of the fact that the OO tests have 3 actual test methods vs the ROP tests where there is only one, or some other factor all together.
 It gave me the idea that we might see more significant performance benefits as the number of tests increase, because of the re-usability of so many of the test dependencies.
-Let's see how these tests perform when we add an additional test scenario.
+Let's see how these tests perform when we add an additional test scenarios.

 ![How traditional BDD tests performs , vs. how ROP tests perform](https://github.com/Hannoob/ROPvsSolid/blob/master/ROPExample/Images/testSpeeds.bmp "How traditional BDD tests performs , vs. how ROP tests perform")